-Nicole Healy is a partner in the Redwood City office of Ropers Majeski Kohn & Bentley.
-Ms. Healy has represented companies and individuals in a wide range of industries in complex matters including claims concerning corporate governance and control; commercial disputes; shareholder class action and derivative litigation; intellectual property rights and trade secrets; and merger and acquisition litigation.
+Nicole Healy is a partner in the Redwood City office of Ropers Majeski PC.
+Ms. Healy represents companies and individuals in litigation and arbitration involving a wide range of industries in matters concerning corporate governance and control; commercial disputes; shareholder class action and derivative litigation; antitrust violations; False Claims Act litigation; disputes concerning intellectual property rights and trade secrets; and mergers and acquisitions.
 She has conducted, and has represented companies and their executives in, corporate internal investigations into possible violations of federal and state law.
-Ms. Healy has also represented companies and individuals in investigations by the Federal Trade Commission, the Securities and Exchange Commission, U.S. Attorneys’ Offices, and other government agencies.
+Ms. Healy has represented companies and individuals in investigations by the Federal Trade Commission, the Securities and Exchange Commission, U.S. Attorneys’ Offices, and other government agencies.
 She has tried cases to judgment in state and federal courts, and to decision in private arbitration proceedings.
-Ms. Healy has counseled companies regarding compliance with state and federal laws, including the FCPA and the UK Bribery Act, and anti-money laundering laws.
+Ms. Healy has counseled companies regarding compliance with state and federal laws, including the U.S. Foreign Corrupt Practices Act (“FCPA”), UK Bribery Act, and anti-money laundering laws

-Prior to entering private practice, Ms. Healy was a prosecutor for the U.S. Department of Justice, in the Fraud Section, Criminal Division where she focused on violations of the U.S. Foreign Corrupt Practices Act (“FCPA”), defense procurement fraud, and international white collar criminal matters.
+Prior to entering private practice, Ms. Healy was a prosecutor for the U.S. Department of Justice, in the Fraud Section, Criminal Division where she focused on violations of the FCPA, defense procurement fraud, and international white-collar criminal matters.